pywood21/holz_202209/Manscriput/manuscript.md

 #### 3.1 flexural behavior of flat-sawn, quarter-sawn and rift-sawn in transverse direction

 The Fig.X shows the difference in the mechanical properties of flat-, quarter-, and rift- sawn in transverse direction.
 During the micro three-point bending test, the rift-sawn specimen showed smallest load with largest displacement, resulting the smallest modulus of elasticity (MOE) and modulus of rupture (MOR) (Fig. X (a)).
 And the quarter-sawn showed the largest MOE and MOR (Fig.X (b)).
-Those results agree with the previous study [], which suggests the orientation of ring plays an important role on the flexural behavior of wood in transverse direction.
+Those results agree with the previous study [], which suggests the orientation of annual ring plays an important role on the flexural behavior of wood in transverse direction.
 It also demonstrates that built micro three bending test system in this study is reliable for discussing the mechanical properties of wood.

 <img title="" src="../Figures/06_Hinoki_dis_MOE.png" alt="Hinoki_dis_MOE.png" width="479">

 Fig.5 mechanical properties of flat-swan, quarter-swan and rift-swan of hinoki specimens in transverse direction. (a) load and displacement of three types of hinoki specimens during micro three-point test. (b) MOE (modulus of elasticity) and MOR (modulus of rupture) of three types of hinoki specimen; the error bars indicate the standard deviation.

-#### 3.2 Validation of U-Net model and cell wall deformation tracking
+#### 3.2 Validation of U-Net model and large image prediction.

-discuss the training results

-show the predicted mask (problem: the latewood part was not well predicted)

-the metrics was used for the model evaluation, the accurate model has been built
+The Fig.X (a) shows the evolution of binary cross entropy loss during 100 epochs training.
+After about 40 epochs training, the validation loss tended to became almost constant, while the loss continue to decreasing to about 0.1.
+Four metrics were used for evaluating the trained model.
+The Table 1 should the average value of the four metrics with the standard deviation.
+The value of recall, precision and F1-score were about 0.82 and accuracy was about 0.92, which indicates a accurate segmentation model has been built.

+The Fig.X (b) shows a example of input original image and Fig.X (c) is the predicted image of original image through the trained model.
+The combination of patch blending algorithm and the model seems to have a good performance to predict large image.
+The most of trachied cells were seems to be well segmented, while the partition of latewood trachied cells was not well predicted.
+It is known that the latewood trachied cell has quite small cell area and cell lumen makes it difficult to prepare the accurate masks from the image taken by the stereo microscope.
+To overcome the problem, the improvement of  image resolution will be needed by optimizing the methodology of microscopic observation.

 <img title="" src="../Figures/07_large_img_predicted.png" alt="large_img_predicted.png" width="475">